Chandrayaan-2: Second de-orbiting manoeuvre performed successfully, says ISRO

 It further said that moon lander Vikram is scheduled for a powered-descent between 1 a.m. and 2 a.m. on September 7, followed by touch down of Lander between 1.30 a.m. and 2.30 a.m.

-ISRO Chairman K. Sivan has said the proposed soft-landing on the Moon is going to be a "terrifying" moment as the ISRO has not done it before, whereas Lunar Orbit Insertion (LOI) maneuver was successfully carried out during the Chandrayaan-1 mission.
+ISRO Chairman K Sivan has said the proposed soft-landing on the Moon is going to be a "terrifying" moment as the ISRO has not done it before, whereas Lunar Orbit Insertion (LOI) manoeuver was successfully carried out during the Chandrayaan-1 mission.

 Following the landing, the rover 'Pragyan' will roll out from 'Vikram' between 5:30-6:30 a.m. on September 7, and carry out experiments on the lunar surface for a period of one lunar day, which is equal to 14 earth days.